 Working in this way has reduced the number of fixed term or exclusions to zero since November 2018, the number of physical interventions has also reduced to zero.
 Behaviour in school is safe, children are keen to work and are on task.
 Families will be supported by children's services as needed Breakfast club is available for all Pupil Premium children from 7.45 this ensures an on start time and that children are not hungry when they start their lessons, most Pupil Premium children are entitled to Free School Meals as well.
-Pupil Premium attendance is 2% lower than non-Pupil Premium children 8, 9 Food parcels are donated every week to Pupil Premium families.
+Pupil Premium attendance is 2% lower than non-Pupil Premium children, however FSM attendance is in line with non FSM, the 2% deficit figure is largely due to one child in 2021-22 who had anxiety based school refusal.
+8, 9 Food parcels are donated every week to Pupil Premium families.
 We give out between 22 and 29 food boxes every week, children are often hungry and ask for breakfast which is given.
-8, 9 Team Around the School meetings and liaising with the Education Welfare service half termly, home visits, contracts, meetings with families, rewards for attendance between 97-100%, as a last resort fining for non-attendance at school.
-Pupil Premium attendance is 2% lower than non-Pupil Premium children, meetings with families is effective in supporting better attendance.
-8, 9 School Age plus worker support, stay and learn events, school readiness support, weekly coffee drop ins, school nurse drop ins, meeting families every day at the start and end of the school day Ladybridge is in the fifth quintile for stability 10 We link with the Ethnic Diversity Service and Startwell to ensure that Since September 1 st we have had 9 international new arrivals, 6% of the school, we have had similar patterns over the las two 11 the support we provide is right for international new arrivals, refugee and asylum seeking families, where possible interpreters will be used and documents will be provided in home languages years, we have significantly more diversity and languages in the school than in previous years.
+8, 9 Team Around the School meetings and liaising with the Education Welfare service half termly, home visits, contracts, meetings with families, rewards for attendance between 97- 100%, as a last resort fining for non- attendance at school.
+Pupil Premium attendance is 2% lower than non-Pupil Premium children, meetings with families is effective in supporting better attendance to at least 95%.
+8, 9 School Age plus worker support, stay and learn events, school readiness support, weekly coffee drop ins, school nurse drop ins, meeting families every day at the start and end of the school day Ladybridge is in the fifth quintile for stability 10 We link with the Ethnic Diversity Service and Startwell to ensure that Since September 1 st 2021 we have had 28 international new arrivals, we have had similar patterns over the last two years, 11 the support we provide is right for international new arrivals, refugee and asylum seeking families, where possible interpreters will be used and documents will be provided in home languages we have significantly more diversity and languages in the school than in previous years.
+Already in September 2022 we have started r new international new arrival children who need support to acquire English.
 Service children have bespoke support, e.g. individual music lessons, well-being sessions, Forest Schools and where possible write letters, make pictures etc to send to the parent.
 Supported phone calls or a video platform may be used so that the children can see their parent.
 Pupil voice and Parent voice shows that this makes a big difference to their wellbeing.
 12

-Total budgeted cost: £ 82,120 (£4,405 overspend, some Interventions and activities are also for non-Pupil Premium children therefore school budget is used to top of the spend).
+Total budgeted cost: £ 70,304, (£5,696 overspend, some Interventions and activities are also include non-Pupil Premium children therefore school budget is used to top the premium).